 That’s a very basic synopsis of the premise of a looong fifty-six episode drama.

 The Main Pairing

 Ye Jiayao does not disappoint as a leading lady.
 She’s upbeat but pragmatic, idealistic but whip-smart, ambitious but self-aware.
 She knows her worth and does not care what anybody thinks of her at any time.
-She is such a go-getter that even if you don’t care for her as a character, her perception of the world and how she toughs out all her obstacles make her an easy character to follow.
-I love her entrepreneurial spirit and what her priorities in life are—not men, not money (alright, some money), but an innate need to improve upon her craft and leave a mark upon the world.
+She is such a go-getter that even if you don’t care for her as a person, her perception of the world and how she toughs out all her obstacles make her an easy character to follow.
+I love her entrepreneurial spirit and what her priorities in life are—not men, not money (alright, some money), but an innate need to improve her craft and leave a mark upon the world.

 Tropes, Tropes, Tropes

 The MC using modern knowledge to their advantage?
 Check.

 Every character you care about dies and the main pairing starts anew with old wounds?
 Yeah, that happened.
 Fuck me in my feelings.

 Season 1 Characters Deserve Better